JanusGraph/janusgraph/docs/operations/server.md

 # JanusGraph Server
-JanusGraph uses the [Gremlin Server](https://tinkerpop.apache.org/docs/{{tinkerpop_version}}/reference/#gremlin-server) engine as the server component to process and answer client queries.
+JanusGraph uses the [Gremlin Server](https://tinkerpop.apache.org/docs/{{tinkerpop_version}}/reference/#gremlin-server) engine as the server component to process and answer client queries and extends it with convenience features for JanusGraph.
-When packaged in JanusGraph, Gremlin Server is called JanusGraph Server.
+From now on, we will call this JanusGraph Server.

 JanusGraph Server must be started manually in order to use it.
 JanusGraph Server provides a way to remotely execute Gremlin traversals